Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 /turtle1/pose

-4. Running the code with an additional argument ros2 topic list -t will return the same list of topics, this time with the topic type appended in brackets:
+4. Running the code with an additional argument rostopic list -v will return more details on the topics with the topic type appended in brackets:

 These attributes, particularly the type, are how nodes know they’re talking about the same information as it moves over topics.